“Leadership and learning are indispensable to each other” John F Kennedy

 For additional information about what Real Group can offer, see our NPQ Senior Leadership and NPQ Headship courses.

-Did you know – there are government bursaries available for 12 opportunity areas across England, giving staff access to fully-funded NPQ training with Real Training.
-Find out if your school is in an opportunity area on the Department for Education website.
+Did you know – there are government bursaries available for the categories 5 and 6 areas across England, giving staff access to fully-funded NPQ training with Real Training.
+Find out if your school is in an opportunity area here or on the Department for Education website.

 Why take this course with us?